Neural Collapse in Multi-label Learning with Pick-all-label Loss: Experiments

-\paragraph{Experimental demonstration of \MLab~NC on practical deep networks.} Based upon the experimental setup, we first demonstrate that \MLab~NC happens on practical networks trained with \MLab~datasets, as implied by our theory.
+\paragraph{Experimental demonstration of \MLab~NC on practical deep networks.} When the training data (\Cref{appendix-section:Mlab_MNIST_C10}) are balanced within multiplicities, \Cref{fig:NC-MNIST-CIFAR10} shows that all practical deep networks exhibit \MLab~NC during the terminal phase of training as implied by our theory.
 To show this, we introduce new metrics to measure \MLab~NC on the last-layer features and classifiers of deep networks.

-As shown in \Cref{subsec:MLab-NC}, because the original NC in \MClf~still holds for Multiplicity-$1$ samples, we use the original metrics $\mathcal{NC}_1$ (measuring the within-class variability collapse), $\mathcal{NC}_2$ (measuring convergence of learned classifier and feature class means to simplex ETF), and $\mathcal{NC}_3$ (measuring the convergence to self-duality) introduced in \cite{papyan2020prevalence} to measure \MLab~NC on Multiplicity-$1$ features $\mb H_1$ and classifier $\mb W$.
+Based on theoretical results in \Cref{subsec:MLab-NC}, we use the original metrics $\mathcal{NC}_1$ (measuring the within-class variability collapse), $\mathcal{NC}_2$ (measuring convergence of learned classifier and feature class means to simplex ETF), and $\mathcal{NC}_3$ (measuring the convergence to self-duality) introduced in \cite{papyan2020prevalence} to measure \MLab~NC on Multiplicity-$1$ features $\mb H_1$ and classifier $\mb W$.
 Additionally, we also use the $\mathcal{NC}_1$ metric to measure variability collapse on high multiplicity features $\mb H_m\;(m>1)$.
-Finally, to measure \MLab~ETF on Multiplicity-$2$ features,\footnote{This is because our dataset only contains labels up to Multiplicity-$2$.
-The $\mathcal{NC}_m$ could be easily extended to capture scaled average for other higher multiplities} We propose a new angle metric $\mathcal{NC}_m$, which is defined as:
+Finally, to measure \MLab~ETF (the \textit{tag-wise average} property) on Multiplicity-$2$ features,\footnote{This is because our dataset only contains labels up to Multiplicity-$2$.
+The $\mathcal{NC}_m$ could be easily extended to capture scaled average for other higher multiplities.} we propose a new angle metric $\mathcal{NC}_m$, which is defined as: